prakrutipathak/Away-From-Routine/README.md

 force_sender=Your Email-id

- Turning on 'less secure apps' settings as mailbox user
+ Turning on 'less secure apps' settings In google account

 Create the database, name useform and import the SQL file useform.sql .